 Working with Algebraic Fractions

-This topic covers the core skills of manipulating algebraic expressions.
-It involves simplifying them by combining terms, applying index laws, and factorising to simplify algebraic fractions (rational expressions).
+Manipulating algebraic expressions means simplifying them by combining terms, applying index laws, and factorising to simplify algebraic fractions (rational expressions).

 Part of the ESAT Mathematics 1 syllabus — revision for the Engineering and Science Admissions Test (ESAT), the UAT-UK admissions test for Cambridge, Imperial, Oxford and UCL.